 Pro Tips:

-- NEVER UNDER COOK THIS.
+- Never undercook brisket.
 A little too long is better than a little short.

-- You MUST use a good quality liquid smoke.
-I only buy Wrights.
-If you do not want to use liquid smoke, find a different recipe.
+- Always use a good-quality liquid smoke.
+I only buy Wright’s.
+If you skip it, find a different recipe.

-- Scrap off the fat after cooking before cooling.
+- Scrape off the fat after cooking, before cooling.

 - Good refrigerated for 3-4 days and frozen for 3-4 months.